sal-2001/Slack-MERN/README.md

-Using the MERN (MongoDB, Express.js, React.js, Node.js) the application was developed.
+Using the MERN stack (MongoDB, Express.js, React.js, Node.js) the application was developed.
 The following libraries were also used, Libraries Used:
 1. Mongoose
 2. Socket.io